mozillascience/studyGroup/_posts/2020-05-14-workalong.markdown

 ---
-title: Zotero Add-Ons, Extensions, and Plugins Workalong
+title: Zotero Add-Ons, Extensions, and Plugins
-text: Together, we take a look at a couple of additions to Zotero
+text: Together we take a look at a couple of additions to Zotero
 location: Niels Henrik Abels hus Room 209
 link: https://github.com/uio-carpentry/studyGroup/issues/69
 date: 2020-05-14